treeman/jonashietala/drafts/how_i_wrote_my_book_using_pollen.markdown

 So easy!
 So powerful!
 So great!

 Of course you could've done this manually in for example Markdown, but with 10 different examples that's a ton of copy-pasting making any changes to the html *really* annoying to make.
+I could've also written a callback in for example Hakyll (that I use for this blog) that I could then call from my markup file, but having the code embeddable right next to the markup is much nicer and more performant.

 I use local custom markup all over the place, another example is styling transcripts of a Youtube video: